Advanced flow

 # Configure branches

-When creating your flow, decide whether you want to create a branch or a service after each node.
+When creating your flow, decide whether you want to create a branch, a data query, or a service after each node.

 # Method